stargate/data-api/docker-compose/README.md

 ERROR: manifest for stargateio/docsapi:3.0.0-SNAPSHOT not found: manifest unknown: manifest unknown
 ```

 you are trying to deploy a version that is neither publicly available (official release) nor built locally.
+See the top level [README](../README.md) file for instructions on building the local image.